MaelMD/MaelMD/README.md

 I am cuurently studying software engineering at the national school of applied sciences

-*   🌍  I'm based in Casablanca
+*   🌍  I'm based in Morocco
 *   🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/mohamed-malainine-mohammed-chakour-169a55220/)
 *   ✉️  You can contact me at [mohammed.malainine5@gmail.com](mailto:mohammed.malainine5@gmail.com)
 *   🧠  I'm learning New Frameworks